18F/fedramp-data/README.md

 This repository has been created for the [Create a Google Script to convert Google Sheet Data into a JSON](https://micropurchase.18f.gov/auctions/21) Micro-purchase.

 ## About this Repository
 The Federal Risk and Authorization Management Program, or [FedRAMP](https://www.fedramp.gov/), is a government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
-This issue seeks a [Google Apps Script](https://developers.google.com/apps-script/) that will convert a Google Sheet into JSON which adheres to the schema file in this repository.
+This repository houses the data of a google script driven export of the data.
+The script was originally developed as an [18f micropurchase](https://micropurchase.18f.gov/auctions/21) to convert a Google Sheet into JSON which adheres to the schema file in this repository.
 This script will allow future front-end applications to use the FedRamp data.

 ## About the Data
 Any data posted to this repository is not considered up-to-date and should not be construed as such.

-We use a non-public Google Sheet.
-Because we cannot make this sheet fully public, we have made available a CSV which has the same fields as the Google Sheet.
-It's worth noting that this CSV contains only fake data (and no sensitive data).

-Once given access to the Google Sheet, the winner of the auction can begin writing the script.
-Once the JSON is created by the Google script, the script should post the resulting file onto Github using the Github API.

-The [mapping](https://github.com/18F/fedramp-micropurchase/blob/master/mapping.json) file indicates how fields from the Google Sheet should be mapped to fields in the JSON.
+The [mapping](https://github.com/18F/fedramp-micropurchase/blob/master/mapping.json) file indicates how fields from the Google Sheet are mapped to fields in the resulting JSON.

-The [schema](https://github.com/18F/fedramp-micropurchase/blob/master/schema.json) file indicates how packages should be aggregated based on Package ID and displayed in the resulting JSON file produced by the Google Script.
+The [schema](https://github.com/18F/fedramp-micropurchase/blob/master/schema.json) file indicates how packages is aggregated based on Package ID and displayed in the resulting JSON file produced by the Google Script.

 ### Public domain